skyscrapers/documentation/kubernetes/monitoring.md

 - [Upstream documentation](https://prometheus.io/docs/alerting/configuration/#receiver)

+> [!NOTE]
-*Note: This configuration can be made by creating a PR to your repo (optional), and/or communicated to your Customer Lead because this needs to be rolled out to the cluster.*
+>This configuration can be made by creating a PR to your repo (optional), and/or communicated to your Customer Lead because this needs to be rolled out to the cluster.

 ### Example ServiceMonitor